 Tushar, (Joined Copal Partners, a Moody’s Group Entity)

 “I undertook the 6 week intensive training program on Valuation from Delhi office in India and I am thoroughly impressed.
 The structure of the program helps novice in the domain of I-banking ramp up gradually and methodically.
 Coming out of this program I feel very confident about roles and responsibilities of an I-bank equity market analyst.
-I must give full credit to the faculty for being very patient, through and knowledgeable.
-My skills set ranging from working in excel spreadsheet to power point and from understanding the financial statements of a company to complicated and complex DCF has improved drastically since I joined the 6 weeks program.
+I must give full credit to the faculty for being very patient, thorough and knowledgeable.
+My skills-set ranging from working in Excel spreadsheet to PowerPoint and from understanding the financial statements of a company to complicated and complex DCF has improved drastically since I joined the 6 weeks program.
 I would strongly recommend this to anyone who wants to make a transition into I-banking or is looking for a job as a fresher.”

 CA. Aarti, (Joined Analec Securities)